Chelsea vs Arsenal: Remembering Michael Essien’s cracking goal

 Their best chance before the interlude fell to Michael Essien, who somehow contrived to toe-poke an effort from 12 yards high and wide after a loose ball fell to him.
 Admittedly, there was pressure from Gilberto Silva which probably put him off.

-The Ghanaian, though, was going to save the day for the hosts and preserve what, at the time, was a 51-game unbeaten run at Stamford Bridge.
+The Ghanaian, though, was going to save the day for the hosts and preserve what, before kick-off, was a 51-game unbeaten run at Stamford Bridge.

 The Frenchman was set for yet another success in West London…or so he thought.